ra2157218-boop/ra2157218-boop/README.md

 </div>

-Working on a new AI architecture and LLM that has the potential to beat GPT-3.5 while staying very light.
+Working on a new AI architecture and LM that has the potential to beat GPT-3.5 while staying very light.

 ---